philippmoritzer/bd-ml-project/README.md

   |> yield()
   ```

   A Transform can be added from the results of this query by clicking on the 'Transform' tab next to the 'Query' tab.
-It is necessary to include the transformation 'Config from query results.'
+It is necessary to include the transformation 'Config from query results'.
 Config query `B` should apply to `fields with name` and options `individual-local-identifier (base field name)`.
 The values for the field color should be `Use as: Value mappings / Color` and `Select: All Values`, while the values for the field `unique-local-identifier` should be `Use as: Value mappings / Value` and `Select: All Values`.
 By mapping each value to a color and coloring the data points in the map for each distinct `local-identifier`, each bird should be distinguishable on the map.
 The following screenshot shows the transformation in its entirety:

   ![alt text](./docs/images/visualization/geomap-2.png)